processing/art-plus-code/index.md

 - Prioritize participation of teachers working with underserved student populations
 - Share materials generated from the workshop, for free and accessible to the public

-Access the Art+Code curricular materials [here](https://processing.github.io/art-plus-code/introduction/).
+Access the Art + Code curricular materials [here](https://processing.github.io/art-plus-code/introduction/).

-The first iteration of Art+Code took place in the fall of 2024.
-Art+Code educator participants:
+The first iteration of Art + Code took place in the fall of 2024.
+Art + Code educator participants:
 - Taught in K12 classrooms
 - Worked with underserved populations
 - Did not have a lot of experience with p5.js
 - Had interesting ideas for how they would integrate code into their classrooms

-For curricular resources designed by the Art+Code participants, visit the [Resources page](https://processing.github.io/art-plus-code/resources/).
+For curricular resources designed by the Art + Code educators, visit the [Resources page](https://processing.github.io/art-plus-code/resources/).